robtweed/node-runner-rpi/README.md

         *************** Node Runner will now terminate ***************

 Congratulations!
-Your Node.js script has been invoked by *node-runner*.
+Your Node.js script has been invoked by *node-runner-rpi*.

-Notice how the *node-runner* Container automatically terminated when your script was completed.
+Notice how the *node-runner-rpi* Container automatically terminated when your script was completed.

 # Customising the Script Name to be Invoked

-If you want the *node-runner* to invoke a different Script file, you can define its name using the environment variable *node_script* when you start the Container.
+If you want the *node-runner-rpi* to invoke a different Script file, you can define its name using the environment variable *node_script* when you start the Container.

 For example, rename your script file from *node-script.js* to *myScript.js*.